 However, just because these accounts are on the platform, this doesn’t automatically mean they are market leading – so it makes sense to check the competition on our best buy tables or call one of our savings experts on 0800 011 9705.

 If you meet the criteria, the Flagstone Cash Platform could be the solution to your cash needs, as you can open multiple savings accounts, with multiple providers without having to make multiple applications.

 And as the platform offers access to easy access and notice accounts, as well as fixed rate bonds, if you are looking for a way to earn significantly more than your high street bank is offering, this could be the simple solution you need, compared to leaving your funds languishing in low rates and unprotected.

 - The minimum deposit on the platform is currently £250,000 and the individual products have a minimum deposit of £75,000 or greater.
-(However, as mentioned earlier, both of these thresholds are to be significantly reduced in early 2019).

 - You’ll need to scan certified copies of identification documents such as a Passport and Driving Licence to Flagstone, who will then verify your identity electronically.
 But you will NOT need to do this each time you apply for a savings account – just on the initial Flagstone application.